 Fieldwork is an important part of studying geography in the sixth from and the department runs a number of visits each year.
-Students in the sixth form have the opportunity to experience local fieldwork in the New Forest and Southsea, in addition to International visits to Iceland and Morocco.
+Students in the sixth form have the opportunity to experience local fieldwork in nearby Rowner and West Wittering’s, in addition to International visits to Iceland and Sicily.
 Students are also given the chance to get a taste of future student life by attending evening lectures hosted by the Hampshire Geographical Association at local colleges and universities.

 The subject helps students to develop a range of skills within one subject area - from problem solving to decision making.
 It also provides students with the chance to assess the political, economic, social and environmental influences on the world today.

 "I love geography because the teachers motivate you to do well" (JW, Y11)

 "Geography will help me in my future career" (TE, Y11)

 "The reason that I like geography is because it’s interesting and fun to learn.
 I’m also very excited about the potential trips to Iceland and Morocco at A- Level" (AA, Y11)